ibexa/documentation-developer/docs/content_management/content_management_api/object_state_api.md

 You can manage Object states by using the PHP API by using `ObjectStateService`.

+!!! tip "Object state REST API"

+    To see how to manage Object states using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-content-get-object-states-of-content-item).

 ## Getting Object state information

 You can use the [`ObjectStateService`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/ObjectStateService.php)